Coronavirus Update:What patients and families need to know

 Systemic lupus erythematosus (SLE or lupus) is a disease that causes your body’s immune system to attack its own cells and tissues.
 Learn more about this condition.

 There are two forms of scleroderma: localized scleroderma and systemic sclerosis.
 Localized scleroderma may involve patches of the skin on the trunk, arms, legs or head.
 Systemic sclerosis is a chronic, degenerative disease that affects the joints, skin, and internal organs.
 Learn more about these conditions.

-Psoriatic arthritis is a form of arthritis associated with psoriasis, a chronic skin and nail disease characterized by red, scaly rashes and thick, pitted fingernails.
+Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
 Learn more about this condition.

 There are two forms of scleroderma: localized and systemic.